How to Optimize Your Ecommerce Checkout Process For Better Customer Experience in 2020

 A complicated checkout process accounts for 26% of customers abandoning their online shopping carts.

-Customers are put off by a long and tedious checkout process.
-They just want to be in and out of your site without much hassle.
+A long and tedious checkout process puts customers off.
+They want to be in and out of your site without hassle.

 Take care to keep your checkout process as simple as possible.
 Remove any unwanted steps or clicks.
 Keep your pages clean and without distractions.